opencontainers/distribution-spec/spec.md

 ### Scope

-This specification covers the URL layout and protocols of the interaction between docker registry and docker core.
+This specification covers URL layout and protocols for interaction between a registry and registry client.
-This will affect the docker core registry API and the rewrite of docker-registry.
-Docker registry implementations may implement other API endpoints, but they are not covered by this specification.
+Registry implementations MAY implement other API endpoints, but they are not covered by this specification.

-This includes the following features:
+This specification includes the following features:

 - Namespace-oriented URI Layout
 - PUSH/PULL registry server for V2 image manifest format
 - Resumable layer PUSH support
 - V2 Client library implementation

-While authentication and authorization support will influence this specification, details of the protocol will be left to a future specification.
-Relevant header definitions and error codes are present to provide an indication of what a client may encounter.

 #### Future

-There are features that have been discussed during the process of cutting this specification.
-The following is an incomplete list:
+The following is an incomplete list of features, discussed during the process of cutting this specification, which MAY be out of the scope of this specification, MAY be the purview of another specification, or MAY be deferred to a future version:

+- Authentication and authorization support: While authentication and authorization support will influence this specification, those details MAY be left to a future specification.
+However, relevant header definitions and error codes are present to provide an indication of what a client may encounter.
 - Immutable image references
 - Multiple architecture support
 - Migration from v2compatibility representation

-These may represent features that are either out of the scope of this specification, the purview of another specification or have been deferred to a future version.

 ### Use Cases

-For the most part, the use cases of the former registry API apply to the new version.
-Differentiating use cases are covered below.

 #### Image Verification